Quantum fluctuation of stress tensor in a higher-derivative scalar field theory around a cosmic string

 \section{Numerical calculations of the quantum stress tensor around a conical defect}

 Now, we can express the vacuum expectation value of the stress tensor, or the quantum stress tensor, in the present model as

 where

 where $\Delta_k(x,x')$ is the canonical Green's function of a free scalar field with mass $m_k$.
-Note that the value of $\langle T^\rho_\sigma\rangle$ is still a `bare' quantity (see, for example, Ref.~\cite{Smith}).
-When we consider a non-trivial background spacetime, we should understand that the physical quantities are the differences of the quantities from those obtained in the trivial, flat and infinite spacetimes.
+Note that the value of $\langle T^\rho_\sigma\rangle$ is still a ``bare'' quantity (see, for example, Ref.~\cite{Smith}).
+When we consider a nontrivial background space-time, we should understand that the physical quantities are the differences of the quantities from those obtained in the trivial, flat and infinite space-times.

 We examine the vacuum expectation values of the stress tensor in a conical space.
 A conical space, or a space with a conical singularity at the coordinate origin, is described by the metric

 where $\nu$ is a constant greater than unity.
 This metric is equivalent to